testomatio/reporter/README.md

 ### TestCafe

-Load the test using using `check-test`.
+Load the test using using `check-tests`.

 Run the following command from you project folder: